 Action 3.1 - Identify, on a regional basis, specific capacity building and development needs.
+In particular, those (or including those) providing long-term benefits for the livelihood of local communities.

-Action 3.2 - Identify, on a regional basis, examples of demonstrated best practice within the whalewatching sector.
+Action 3.2 - Identify, on a regional basis, examples of demonstrated best possible practice within the whalewatching sector.

-Action 3.3 - Identify and facilitate opportunities for the transfer (or development where a gap has been identified) of best practice approaches to meet identified capacity building needs.

-Action 3.4 - Identify mechanisms to disseminate products developed under the Strategic Plan.
+Action 3.3 - Identify and facilitate opportunities for the transfer (or development where a gap has been identified) of best possible practice approaches to meet identified capacity building needs.
+Action 3.4 - Identify and facilitate mechanisms to disseminate products developed under the Strategic Plan.